Ackee-Blockchain/solidity-for-vscode/README.md

 ## Requirements

 The Solidity extension uses the PyPi package [eth-wake](https://pypi.org/project/eth-wake/) which requires Python 3.8 or higher.
-Python 3.12 is experimentally supported.
-This package is automatically installed via conda by default.
-See [link](https://ackee.xyz/solidity/docs/installation) for other installation optional.
+This package is automatically installed via [conda](https://conda.github.io/conda-pack/) by default.

-Rosetta is required to be enabled on Apple Silicon (M1, M2 & M3) Macs.
+Rosetta is required to be enabled on Apple Silicon Macs.

 ## Credits
 [juanfranblanco/vscode-solidity](https://github.com/juanfranblanco/vscode-solidity/blob/master/syntaxes/solidity.json): a base of our Solidity grammar